Munich, Germany

 When we asked people about industries and career opportunities in Munich, they reponded:

 "Foreigners in Munich often work in a variety of industries, including hospitality, retail, manufacturing, and technology.
 Many foreigners also work in the service industry, such as restaurants, hotels, and transportation.
 Additionally, there are many opportunities for foreigners to work in the education sector, such as teaching English or other languages.
-Other popular jobs for foreigners in Munich include working in finance, marketing, and IT," explained one expat living in Munich, Germany.
+Other popular jobs for foreigners in Munich include working in finance, marketing, and IT," wrote one member in Munich.

 "Mostly hi-tech and IT.
-To find new jobs, you got to use the internet or the employment office website (Arbeitsamt)," said one expat in Munich.
+To find new jobs, you got to use the internet or the employment office website (Arbeitsamt)," remarked one expat who made the move to Munich.

 What is life like in Munich?